lusaxweb/vuesax/docs/components/slider.md

 ## Change Method

-You can add a function that runs every time the value changes with `@change="MyFunction"`
+You can add a function that will be triggered every time the value changes with `@change="MyFunction"`

 <vuecode md>
 <div slot="demo">